MONTHLY HEALTH COUNCIL MEETINGS

 All health council meetings are open to anyone in the community and involve numerous organizations, educational institutions, government agencies and individuals.

-Please review the job description available HERE to see if your qualifications match our needs.
-Then submit your resume with 3 references listed, and a letter of interest that will serve as a writing sample to Marsha at email@example.com.
+Please submit a resume with 3 references listed, and a letter of interest that will serve as a writing sample to firstname.lastname@example.org by Friday, October 6, 2017.
 Let us know in the letter your background and why you are interested in this position.

 We all want to be healthy, but that can be hard if the right supports are not in place.
 For example, it can be difficult to eat healthy when it is too expensive to buy fresh and local fruits and vegetables.
 They may not be sold in one’s neighborhood, or they are not always available in our schools.
 It can be difficult to be physically active when places like streets, sidewalks and parks are not easy, safe, and enjoyable to use.
 And it can be difficult to manage a chronic disease, like diabetes, when you are not connected to a system that helps you to do so.